OxBryte/goopenly/docs/ALL_IMPROVEMENTS.md

 ## 🎊 Final Result

-Your StableStack application is now:
+Your Openly application is now:

 ### ✨ Beautiful